Press 2019 Holiday Book Fair and Shopping Event

 For all media inquiries and image requests, contact email@example.com.

 First Lady Jacqueline Kennedy envisioned a restored White House that conveyed a sense of history through its decorative and fine arts.
 She sought to inspire Americans, especially children, to explore and engage with American history and its presidents.
 In 1961, the White House Historical Association was established to support her vision to preserve and share the Executive Mansion’s legacy for generations to come.
 Supported entirely by private resources, the Association’s mission is to assist in the preservation of the state and public rooms, fund acquisitions for the White House permanent collection, and educate the public on the history of the White House.
 Since its founding, the Association has given more than $50 million to the White House in fulfillment of its mission.

 To learn more about the White House Historical Association, please visit WhiteHouseHistory.org.

-The White House Historical Association is accepting applications for the full-time position of Director of Donor Relations.
-This is a...
+The White House Historical Association is accepting applications for the full-time position of Director of Events.
+This position reports to...

-The White House Historical Association has just released a new podcast episode of its monthly series, the 1600 Sessions podcast: “George Washington’s Legacy.”
+The White House Historical Association has released a new episode the 1600 Sessions podcast: “George Washington’s Legacy.”
 In this episode, host a...

 At the end of World War I, over 200,000 wounded soldiers returned home to the United States.
 To help these veterans...

 The Coordinator, Prospect Research, will assess the philanthropic potential of prospects and donors for the WHHA.
 He/she will utilize...